vemonet/shapes-of-you/README.md

 ---

-## Index the files ⛏️
+## Index all the knowledge ⛏️

-Requirements: Python 3.6+
+Requirements: Python 3.6+, git

+### Index files from code repositories 🗃️

-This script is run every day by the `.github/workflows/index-shapes.yml` workflow
+This script is run every day by the mighty [`.github/workflows/index-shapes.yml`](https://github.com/vemonet/shapes-of-you/blob/main/.github/workflows/index-shapes.yml) workflow

 The Python script retrieves shapes files from various popular Git services API (GitHub GraphQL API, GitLab API , Gitee API), and generates RDF data.
 The RDF data is then automatically published to the publicly available triplestore by the GitHub workflow.

 You can find the python scripts and requirements in the [`etl`](https://github.com/vemonet/shapes-of-you/tree/main/etl) folder.

-Use this command to locally define the `GITHUB_TOKEN` and `GITLAB_TOKEN` **environment variables required** to run the script (you might need to adapt on Windows):
+Use this command to locally define the `GITHUB_TOKEN` and `GITLAB_TOKEN` **environment variables required** to run the script (you might need to adapt on Windows, but you should know better than me):

 ```bash
 export API_GITHUB_TOKEN=MYGITHUBTOKEN000